BtheGit/raymarcher-editor/README.md

 SESSION STORAGE:
 - Create a backup to session storage for the editor.
 - Create a reset button (to allow easy clears of undesired session storage cache)

+GENERAL:
+- All color pickers should have an accompanying text input that can be optionally used (since the built in color picker doesn't seem to).
+Switch to using a 3rd party library (and the era of everything built in-house dies - should have died sooner)

+SKY EDITOR:
+- For now, we will just have 3 stop gradients.
+If you want a solid color you simply use the same for all three stops

+RAYMARCHER:
+- Change system to have a sky key that uses the same structural patterns as other textured cells.
+- Change gradient system to allow more than just up down vertical gradients.
+- Fix mini-map.